-The Master of Arts in Church Ministries degree program is a two to two-and-one half year (60 semester hours) program of studies distributed among the following fields: Biblical Studies, Theological-Historical Studies, Church Ministries, and Christian Education.
+The Master of Arts in Church Ministries degree program is a two to two-and-one half year (60 semester hours) program of studies distributed among the following fields: Biblical Studies, The-ological-Historical Studies, Church Ministries, and Christian Education.
 This includes three hours of approved field supervision.
 This program allows the student to prepare for a variety of ministries in a church or church related institution, including pastoral ministry.
 A student may choose to focus elective studies in a particular area of church ministry (Christian education, missions, pastoral counseling, youth, evangelism and discipleship).

-The candidate for the Master of Arts in Church Ministries degree must earn a minimum of thirty-three semester hours through BMA Seminary, of which a minimum of twenty-one semester hours must be completed in residence at BMA Seminary.
+The candidate for the Master of Arts in Church Ministries degree must earn a minimum of thirty-three semester hours through BMA Seminary.

-Students may earn the Master of Arts in Church Ministries degree through on-campus classes or by distance education through a combination of online courses and seven intensive on-campus (Motion) classes.
+Students may earn the Master of Arts in Church Ministries degree by taking semester-length courses online, online via video conference, or on the Jacksonville, Texas campus.
+In addition, some courses for this degree can be earned in intensive on-campus (Motion) classes.